 Get the App

-BERLIN POLICY JOURNAL is a bimonthly digital magazine on international affairs, edited in Germany’s capital and published by the German Council on Foreign Relations (DGAP).
+BERLIN POLICY JOURNAL is a bimonthly digital magazine on European affairs, edited in Germany’s capital and published by the German Council on Foreign Relations (DGAP).
 It is best read via our app – on GooglePlay and the Apple AppStore – on tablets and smart phones.
-Check out this website for previews, full-length articles, and current blog posts.